-- Section for further detail. - Water Taxis are to maintain at all times the social distancing requirements stipulated by the Laws of Belize, and shall adjust capacities and seating arrangements within their respective terminals. - All passengers on water taxi vessels and within the terminals are required to wear masks.
+- Establish and Train an Emergency Management Plan, based on local and international guidelines, considering the eventuality that a suspected COVID-19 case could present itself in the Terminal.
+See Reference and Additional Resources Section for further detail. - Water Taxis are to maintain at all times the social distancing requirements stipulated by the Laws of Belize, and shall adjust capacities and seating arrangements within their respective terminals. - All passengers on water taxi vessels and within the terminals are required to wear masks.
 Water taxis are to have available facemasks in case guests or employees require a replacement due to damage or misplacement. - Baggage Handlers, Sanitization Workers, Food and Beverage Personnel, Vendors, and relevant Government Officials should utilize Mask and Gloves at all times during processing of travellers. - Seek to implement digital ticketing to minimize paper contact. - Handrails or alternative measures are to be put in place for guests to board vessels to replace crew members extending their hands to assist while embarking and disembarking.